2023 Most Popular Allied Health Professions Associate Degree Trade Schools in Indiana

 Allied Health majors at Ivy Tech Community College take out an average of $12,287 in student loans while working on their Associate Degree.

 A rank of #2 on this year’s list means Indiana University - Purdue University - Indianapolis is a great place for allied health professions students working on their associate degree.
-IUPUI is a very large public school located in the large city of Indianapolis.
+IUPUI is a very large public school located in the city of Indianapolis.

 Women make up 87% of the allied health majors at the school.